 We are looking for students who would benefit from our flexible curriculum in pursuing a master's or doctoral degree in French and Francophone Studies.
 Because we are a relatively small department, we are able to offer individualized attention and a program of study tailored to suit the interests of each student.
 Our ideal environment for close mentoring of students is complemented by a breadth of possible areas of specialization open to students in French and Francophone Studies, thanks to our close affiliations with faculty in related programs.
 We invite you to explore the faculty profiles on our web site to discover the breadth of interdisciplinary interests represented among our faculty.
 Mentoring Guidelines are available at the Graduate Studies website.

-In addition, our affiliation with six designated emphases (graduate minors) - African American and African Studies, Classics and Classical Receptions, Critical Theory, Feminist Theory and Research, Second Language Acquisition, and Studies in Performance and Practice - allows doctoral students the freedom to pursue interdisciplinary work, and to acquire a solid foundation in a range of methodological and critical perspectives necessary for research today.
+In addition, our affiliation with six designated emphases (graduate minors) - African American and African Studies, Classics and Classical Receptions, Critical Theory, Environmental Humanities, Feminist Theory and Research, Second Language Acquisition, and Studies in Performance and Practice - allows doctoral students the freedom to pursue interdisciplinary work, and to acquire a solid foundation in a range of methodological and critical perspectives necessary for research today.
 Again, we invite you to follow the links on our web site to explore the diverse areas of study reflected in the designated emphases.

 Students in the graduate program in French and Francophone Studies at UC Davis have opportunities to teach in a number of areas as part of their professional training.
 The department offers teaching assistantships for students to teach in the beginning and intermediate language programs in the department.
 More advanced students may have the opportunity to assist in the teaching of upper-division literature and linguistics courses.
 In addition, many of our students have taught courses in other programs, notably Humanities and Film Studies.
 We believe that our unique flexibility in offering graduate students the invaluable experience of teaching in a wide-range of areas prepares them well for today's competitive job market.